 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements, monitoring your free credit reports and Explanation of Benefits for suspicious activity, and to detect errors.
-You can find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Protect Personal Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity over the next twelve (12) to twenty-four (24) months.
+You may also review the enclosed Steps You Can Take to Help Protect Personal Information to learn helpful tips to protect your information, should you feel it appropriate to do so.

 For More Information.
-We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at 888-598-4632 from 9 am - 9 pm ET, Monday through Friday, excluding major U.S. holidays.
+We understand you may have questions about this incident that are not addressed in this letter.
+If you have additional questions, or need assistance, please call our dedicated assistance line at 1-888-981-5733, 9:00 a.m. to 9:00 p.m.
+Eastern Time, except holidays.
+You can also write to the Bank at 1501 Highwoods Boulevard, Suite 103, Greensboro, NC 27410.
+We apologize for any inconvenience or concern this incident may cause.